Recap: Twin Cities Collective Meet-Up at Haute Barre

 Attending events like these on my own always terrifies me.
 Usually, whenever I get word of a networking event that sounds up my alley, I reach out to any and all friends/co-workers who are even remotely interested in the same topics I am.
 But this time, it was all me.

-In addition to strengthening my copywriting skills and advancing my personal blog, I’ve spent the start of 2017 focusing on my health, working out (almost) everyday and becoming more conscious about the food I put in my body.
+In addition to strengthening my copywriting skills and advancing my personal blog, I’ve so far spent 2017 focusing on my health, working out (almost) everyday and becoming more conscious about the food I put in my body.
 So when TCC announced an event for bloggers who also want to workout, I knew I had to go, with or without company.

 Spoiler: I’m SO glad I went!